morikatron/toio-sdk-for-unity/docs_EN/build_ios.md

 ## Build the Xcode project

 With the scene file you want to include in the build open, select [File] -> [Build Settings...] from Unity menu. in Unity menu.
-Next, click the [Add Scene] button under [Build Settings].
+Next, click the [Add Open Scenes] button.

 <img width=632 src="res/build_ios/3.png">

-BasicScene will be added to the list of "Scenes included in the build".
+BasicScene will be added to the list of "Scenes In Build".
 Click on the [Build] button.

 <img width=632 src="res/build_ios/4.png">

 You will be prompted to save the XCode project file, give it an appropriate name and save it.
-In this example, we have named it SimpleScene.
+In this example, we have named it "SimpleScene".

 <img src="res/build_ios/5.png">